Why Do Cats Like to Sleep on Top of You?

 Cats Want to Get Comfy

-Cats sleep around 15 hours a day or more, so naturally they're looking for a comfortable spot to catch 40 (or 400 winks!).
+Cats sleep around 15 hours a day or more, so naturally they're looking for a comfortable spot to catch a few winks.
 Whether it be on a sofa or stretched out in a laundry basket, cats require a soft and cozy place to relax.
 Imagine how cozy you feel to a cat who discovers you in bed under a number of plush blankets.
 Your belly immediately becomes the coziest place on earth, far superior to a mere pillow or cat bed.

 Your Cat Adores You (Believe It or Not!)